 Gove’s school revolution will not be reversed by his successor Nicky Morgan and Labour needs to think carefully about how to win the argument on education between now and the next general election.
 Technocratic arguments over the role of local authorities, and teaching qualifications, will not win many votes.
 “Gove Must Go” made a good slogan to shout at demonstrations but now Gove Has Gone, a subtler line is needed.

 Labour should be upfront about speaking up for local accountability of schools.
 Labour’s proposals for local School Commissioners are a step in the right direction, but they should be directly elected, not appointed by councils from a shortlist drawn up in Whitehall.
-Labour should ignore fears that a defence of comprehensive education sound like a hark back to Old Labour: it should highlight the waste and inefficiency of opening Free Schools and Academies in areas which already have a surplus of school places, while areas with a shortage of places are starved of resources for new classroom and schools.
+Labour should ignore fears that a defence of comprehensive education sounds like a hark back to Old Labour.
+It should highlight the waste and inefficiency of opening Free Schools and Academies in areas which already have a surplus of school places, while areas with a shortage of places are starved of resources for new classroom and schools.
 It should make it clear that it is on the side of parents and students as well as teachers – but also make it clear that there is no contradiction between the two.

 Gove’s ultimate undoing was that behind his charm lies a combative divisiveness that became too toxic.
-His semi-public row with Teresa May over the alleged takeover of schools in Birmingham by Islamic extremists lost him Cabinet allies, and David Cameron realised that the UK’s 400,000 teachers, and tens of thousands of classroom assistants and support staff, were too large a constituency to antagonise a year before an election.
+His semi-public row with Theresa May over the alleged takeover of schools in Birmingham by Islamic extremists lost him Cabinet allies, and David Cameron realised that the UK’s 400,000 teachers, and tens of thousands of classroom assistants and support staff, were too large a constituency to antagonise a year before an election.
 Even if the Islamic “Trojan horse” plot turns out to be a false alarm, it’s a sobering warning of what can go wrong if you remove local accountability of schools and expect Ofsted or Whitehall to do the job.

-But Labour should learn a valuable lesson form Michael Gove’s four years as Secretary of State: if you really want to change education, start by sounding reasonable and moderate and you will disarm – or temporarily disorientate – your opponents.
+But Labour should learn a valuable lesson from Michael Gove’s four years as Secretary of State: if you really want to change education, start by sounding reasonable and moderate and you will disarm – or temporarily disorientate – your opponents.
 Give the Tories a taste of their own medicine and focus on the unnecessary waste, bureaucracy and competition Gove’s schools revolution has caused.